 - Heart Failure

-- Facilitate scientific discovery by providing researchers and faculty with biospecimens and clinical information.
+Facilitate scientific discovery by providing faculty and researchers with biospecimen and clinical data from our established biorepository and comprehensive clinical database.

 The CHIP Study Team